textninja/textninja.github.io/posts/2021-12-31-still-spinning-k8s.md

 Leaving [yesterday's
 challenge](/posts/2021-12-30-daily-challenge-spin-up-django.html) half finished
 and then moving on doesn't sit well with me.
-There's plenty of shiny new tech to explore, but instead of doing my best magpie impression and reaching for what's shiny and new, today I'm going to pick up where I left off, and get Django deployed in Kubernetes, damn it!
+There's plenty of shiny new tech to explore, but instead of doing my best magpie impression and reaching for the shiny objects in front of me, I'm going to pick up where I left off, and get Django deployed in Kubernetes, damn it!

 I spent some time late last night reading Django's docs, and now feel at least a little bit better acquainted with its model of the world - I'm comfortable